markkamuya/space-optimization/README.md

 ## ✍️ Author

-Crafted with mathematical rigor and geometric elegance by [Your Name].
+Crafted with mathematical rigor and geometric elegance by Mark Kamuya.
-Powered by JavaScript and the foundational principles of Euclidean geometry.

 ---